 Table 1 provides a description of the resulting schedule typology.
-The first two columns provide the modal start and end times for the seven clusters.8 The next three columns present the average number of weekday standard and nonstandard hours-with standard hours defined here as 8 am to 6 pm-and weekend hours.
-Here we see, for instance, that those with a Standard schedule typically worked from 8:30 am to 5:00 pm, putting in an average of 7.9 weekday standard hours and almost no weekday nonstandard (0.2) or weekend (0.6) hours per day.
+The first two columns provide the modal start and end times for the seven clusters.9 The next three columns present the average number of weekday standard and nonstandard hours-with standard hours defined here as 8 a.m. to 6 p.m.-and weekend hours.
+Here we see, for instance, that those with a standard schedule typically worked from 8:30 a.m. to 5:00 p.m., putting in an average of 7.9 weekday standard hours and almost no weekday nonstandard (0.2) or weekend (0.6) hours per day.
 Those working one of the nonstandard schedules, by contrast, worked on average only 1.7 weekday standard hours but 4.6 weekday nonstandard and 2.5 weekend hours.
 The next four columns of Table 1 switch to the week level, displaying the average number of days that individuals in each schedule type (or combination) reported no working hours, fewer than seven hours (recorded as a part-time day), or seven or more hours (recorded as a full-time day), as well as the percentage of individuals who reported doing any work on either Saturday or Sunday (weekend work).
-Here we see, for instance, the large number of non-working days amongst those in the Limited Work category.
-Part-time work-analyzed in Methodological Appendix B-was most common for those working a nonstandard or a Short schedule.
-Weekend work was rare for Standard workers but quite common for mothers in one of the nonstandard schedule types.
-The final column of Table 1 displays within-week variability: the percentage of individuals within that schedule type
+Here we see, for instance, the large number of nonworking days among those in the limited work category.
+Part-time work-analyzed in Methodological Appendix Part B-was most common for those working a nonstandard or a short schedule.
+Weekend work was rare for standard workers but quite common for mothers in one of the nonstandard schedule types.
+The final column of Table 1 displays within-week variability: the percentage of individuals within that schedule type (or combination) that have more than one working schedule type (i.e., excluding limited work) in the observed week.
+For workers with a standard schedule this is relatively rare: only 16.3 percent work more than one type of schedule.
+This variability is still uncommon for those working a nonstandard schedule, but considerably less so: almost a quarter of these workers had more than one schedule type in the observed week.